 6- Play indoor games.

-Hide and seek, dance/song games, balloon toss… lots of possibilities for indoor play that also gets some energy out!
-Another great way to spend time indoors when you can’t get the kid’s outdoors.
+Hide and seek, dance/song games, balloon toss… lots of possibilities for indoor play that also gets some energy out when you can’t get outdoors!

 7- Play Bingo with prizes.